AdobeDocs/experience-manager-65.en/help/sites-deploying/configuring-performance.md

 Two things affect performance here:

-* CPU - multipe cores allow for smoother work when transcoding
+* CPU - multiple cores allow for smoother work when transcoding
 * Hard disk - parallel RAID disks achieve the same

 To improve performance you can consider the following: